The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.

 (530) 525-5966

-• Emerald Bay at Lake Tahoe: Boating up to Emerald Bay at Lake Tahoe is an absolute must, put on the snorkel and explore the underwater magic that awaits you.
+• Emerald Bay at Lake Tahoe: Boating up to Emerald Bay at Lake Tahoe is an absolute must.
+Put on a snorkel and explore the underwater magic that awaits you.
 As California’s first maritime underwater trail, the Emerald Bay is an excellent place for scuba diving and snorkeling.
 Divers also have access to the Historic Barge Dive Site.

 • Donner Memorial State Park: You can launch your boat on the northwest corner of Donner Lake and head out to sightsee and fish at the Donner Memorial State Park, which is a beautiful, pine tree-rich park on Lake Tahoe.
 It’s a must-see!

-• Sugar Pine Point State Park: You can access the Sugar Pine Point beaches at Lake Tahoe by boat, and you can swim and enjoy leisure time on the beaches or visit the more historic zone.
+• Sugar Pine Point State Park: You can access the Sugar Pine Point beaches at Lake Tahoe by boat, swim, enjoy leisure time on the beaches, or visit the more historic zone.
 Be careful of waves and storms over here if you’re on a boat, and enjoy the view.

-• Round Hill Pines: On South Lake Tahoe, Round Hill Pines is an excellent spot for boating, canoeing, kayaking and watersports galore — and it’s absolutely beautiful, to boot!
+• Round Hill Pines: On South Lake Tahoe, Round Hill Pines is an excellent spot for boating, canoeing, kayaking, and watersports galore.
+It’s absolutely beautiful, to boot!
 If you’re ready for someone else to drive the boat, you can hop on the water taxi.

-Lake Tahoe is always packed with events all year-round, from the Art, Wine & Music Festival to the Tahoe Oktoberfest.
+Lake Tahoe is always packed with year-round events, from the Art, Wine & Music Festival to the Tahoe Oktoberfest.
 Visitors to Lake Tahoe will also want to check out the incredible food scene.
-Lake Tahoe is full of award-winning restaurants and culinary experiences — like Evan’s American Gourmet Cafe and Scusa Italian Ristorante.
+The Lake Tahoe area is also full of award-winning restaurants and culinary experiences — like Evan’s American Gourmet Cafe and Scusa Italian Ristorante.

 Family out for a stroll at Lake Tahoe